If you're looking for an in-depth comparison of ATV tracks vs. regular snowmobile, you've come to the right place. Let's compare and contrast the two!

 ATVs are one of the simplest vehicles to operate.
 Even a beginner would be able to understand the functions in no time.
 Not only is it easy to understand the functionality, but ATVs are also relatively easy to ride.
 Although understanding the operations of a snowmobile isn't tricky, driving a snowmobile is difficult compared to driving an ATV.
 As there are no wheels in a snowmobile, you may find yourself stuck in the snow, not knowing how to get the snowmobile out.

 Both ATVs and snowmobiles are on the pricier side.
-If you ask us which of the two is a cheaper option, we would say none of them is.
+If you ask us which of the two is a cheaper option it mostly comes down to maintenance costs.
+A snowmobile will be slightly cheaper to maintain.
 If you want to invest in either of these two vehicles for recreational purposes only, you can always buy a used ATV or snowmobile.
 However, if you're planning to buy a used one, you'll have to take a thing or two into consideration.

-Converting an ATV into an ATV tracks with Tracks
+Converting an ATV into an ATV with Tracks

 Adding tracks or a tracks system to an ATV might seem like all you need to do to get your ATV running in the snow.
 However, you'll have to make more than one modification to your ATV to make it suitable for snowy and icy terrains.

 ATVs aren't designed for snow which is why you'll have to make some modifications.
-One of the biggest challenges you'll face when you convert your ATV into an ATV with tracks, for now, is getting the vehicle started.
+Another challenge you'll face in the winter is getting the vehicle started.
 It'll be difficult to get the engine to start at extremely low temperatures.

 If you don't want to invest in a regular snowmobile, continue reading ahead to know which modifications will make your ATV snow-ready in no time.